zenml-io/blog.zenml.io/_posts/2020-12-6-a-most-unusual-year.md

 As this is the end of the year, it's a great chance to remind yourself: how did we get here?

-Let me beginn with a flashback to 2019.
-As a company, we're focussed on optimising remaining useful live of industrial assets through clever use of Machine Learning for predictive analysis, root-cause analysis and other forms of reasoning.
+Let me begin with a flashback to 2019.
+As a company, we're focussed on optimizing remaining useful live of industrial assets through clever use of Machine Learning for predictive analysis, root-cause analysis and other forms of reasoning.
 We managed to secure a few big projects and very promising POCs, and across the board we were able to show good results.
 One of our projects even got government funding, providing a nice runway going forward.

 We got the traditionally lengthy sales cycles with many leading industry players started, and we even hired our first full-time employee.

-All was set up for first commercial success of our approach and our "asset optimisation platform" in 2020.
+All was set up for first commercial success of our approach and our "asset optimization platform" in 2020.

 Then the pandemic hit.
 Within a few weeks, all our sales leads fizzled away - millions of euros in deal sizes, disappeared in thin air.
 By March, we were looking at an empty sales funnel.